DPA (GDPR)

 1. Introduction

-The data importer employs a combination of policies, procedures, guidelines and technical controls to protect the personal data it processes from accidental loss and unauthorised access, disclosure or destruction.
+The data importer employs a combination of policies, procedures, guidelines and technical controls to protect the personal data it processes from accidental loss and unauthorized access, disclosure or destruction.

-Roles and responsibilities for teams and team members are defined within the data importer’s organisational structure and reporting lines as well as written job descriptions.
-Management reviews the data importer's organisational structure at least annually as part of strategic planning, and any changes are made as needed based on changing reporting lines, authorities, and responsibilities.
+Roles and responsibilities for teams and team members are defined within the data importer’s organizational structure and reporting lines as well as written job descriptions.
+Management reviews the data importer's organizational structure at least annually as part of strategic planning, and any changes are made as needed based on changing reporting lines, authorities, and responsibilities.

 The data importer has following security policies and related processes in place: